Search

 Manufacturing Process

-Although the quality and quantity of ingredients determine, to a large extent, the cost of dog foods, there are other contributors.
-These are factors involved in the process of production from lab to shelf that play vital roles in determining whether a food brand is highly priced or not.
+These are factors involved in the production process from lab to shelf that play vital roles in determining whether a food brand is highly-priced.

 They include: